 Another option is boondocking.
 Boondocking lets you camp at a site, off the grid.
 It doesn’t offer the services and amenities that are found at an RV park or campground, but it’s a great option for experienced campers.

 The rental and cost

 After much research and getting advice from friends, we rented an RV in March, during the off-season.
 There are a plethora of rental companies around the Seattle area.
 (We used Northwest Adventure Rentals.)

 Taking advantage of the off-season pricing, we rented the Sunseeker, a Class C, 30-foot RV equipped with sleeping space for six people.
 (Think smaller than a bus and larger than a trailer.)
-We’re a family of four, but we wanted the extra room.
+We’re a family of four and wanted the extra room.